qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 ### Security issue of `SharedArrayBuffer`

 [Spectre vulnerability](https://meltdownattack.com/) is a vulnearbility that allows JS code running in browser to read browser memory.
-Exploiting it requires accurately measuring memory access latency to test whether a piece of data is in cache.
+Exploiting it requires accurately measuring memory access latency to test whether a region of memory is in cache.

 Modern browsers reduced `performance.now()`'s precision to make it not usable for exploit.
 But there is another way of accurately measuring (relative) latency: multi-threaded counter timer.
 One thread (web worker) keeps incrementing a counter in `SharedArrayBuffer`.
 Another thread can read that counter, treating it as "time".
 Subtracting two "time" gets accurate relative latency.